DengZuoheng/istoney.github.io/_posts/algorithms/2016-03-20-longest-palindromic-subsequence.md

 ---
+layout: post
-title: 最长回文子序列 Longest Palindromic Subsequence category : algorithms
+title: 最长回文子序列 Longest Palindromic Subsequence
-tags: 字符串 DP 回文串
+category: algorithms
+tags: [字符串, DP, 回文串]
 ---
+{% include JB/setup %}

 ### # 题意
 Given a sequence, find the length of the longest palindromic subsequence in it.
 For example, if the given sequence is “BBABCBCAB”, then the output should be 7 as “BABCBAB” is the longest palindromic subseuqnce in it.
 “BBBBB” and “BBCBB” are also palindromic subsequences of the given sequence, but not the longest ones.